 Gitta Wigro was co-director of Independent Dance from 2012-2019.
 She is a freelance dance film programmer and curator, and part of the team behind the MA Screendance at London Contemporary Dance School.
 She has worked in artist and artform development at The Place, Arts Council England, and Independent Dance, as well as in freelance roles.
 As a dance film specialist, she has worked with many international festivals, including Leeds International Film Festival (UK), COORPI (IT), Festival Quartiers Danses (CA) Dance Umbrella (UK), among many others.
 She co- ordinates the International Screendance Calendar and other resources to support the dance film field.

 Each year, ID works with over 100 artists to provide the many activities that form our programme of classes, workshops, events, discussions and projects.
 To see a list of artists ID has worked with over the years, go here.
 To read more about how ID works with artists, go here.

-ID would not be the same without the support of its volunteers.
-The Ambassadors are artists who take part in and support the delivery of the programm, acting as advocates for the organisation and giving feedback to the staff.
+ID would not be the same without the support of its volunteer ambassadors.
+The Ambassadors are all artists who take part in and support the delivery of the programme, acting as advocates for the organisation and giving feedback to the staff.